 Just select the Fit All Rows on One Page option from the scaling options.

 Finally, you’ll get the following print preview where all rows are seen.

-Also, you can utilize the paper size, margins, scaling settings to make the excel sheet bigger while printing.
-See the How to Make Spreadsheets Bigger when Printing article if you feel necessary.
+Also, you can utilize the paper size, margins, scaling settings to make the Excel sheet bigger while printing.

 8. Modifying Page Setup Option of Print Settings